|About Academy | About IRSS | Contact Us ISSN (Online) : 2309-0081 | ISSN (Print) : 2710-0057|

 Instructions to Authors

-Submit manuscripts as e-mail attachment to the Editorial Office at: email@example.com, firstname.lastname@example.org clearly mentioning new manuscript submmision in subject area.
+Submit manuscripts as e-mail attachment to the Editorial Office at: firstname.lastname@example.org, email@example.com clearly mentioning new manuscript submmision in subject area.
 A manuscript number will be mailed to the corresponding author same day or within 48 hours.
-The authors may also suggest two to four reviewers for the manuscript (IRSS may designate other reviewers).
 There is no page limit.
 The submitting author takes responsibility for the paper during submission and peer review.

 Terms of Submission

 Papers must be submitted on the understanding that they have not been published elsewhere (except in the form of an abstract or as part of a published lecture, review, or thesis) and are not currently under consideration by another journal.
 The submitting author is responsible for ensuring that the article's publication has been approved by all the other coauthors.
-All enquiries concerning the publication of accepted papers should be addressed to email@example.com
+Authors who want to submit us, they should need to check our Publication Ethics before submission.
+All enquiries concerning the publication of accepted papers should be addressed to firstname.lastname@example.org